Rabbit in a dream sitting calmly in cupped human hands looking up with trust

 You reach toward her — and she vanishes.
 Runs into the brush, into a burrow, around a corner.
 Or you try to catch her and miss each time.
 Something tender and desired won’t come into your hands.

-Your Explorer speaks here, in an encounter with the elusive — the part that searches for what doesn’t want to be found.
+Your Explorer speaks here, in an encounter with the elusive: the part that searches for what doesn’t want to be found.
 A fleeing rabbit stands for something desired that keeps slipping away.
 This may be a concrete opportunity in waking life: a project, a relationship, a goal.
 Or something within — a feeling of happiness that always seems to be just ahead, a peace that never quite settles.

 The nature of the chase matters.
 Are you running with energy and eagerness?
 An image of passion for the unattainable.
 With weariness, without hope?
 Your unconscious shows the exhaustion of a chase that may be leading nowhere.
 Sometimes the rabbit runs away not because she doesn’t want to be caught — but because the right approach is patient waiting, not pursuit.
+With cleverness — not panic in the flight, but disappearance into the brush appears in dreams where the fox runs away and hides, choosing her angle as she goes.

 Ask yourself: “Is there something in my life I have long been trying to ‘catch’ — and it keeps slipping away?
 What if I stopped and waited — would it come on its own?”

 Astrological note: A fleeing rabbit evokes Neptune in the 7th house, or Neptune transiting through the 2nd house.
-Pisces and Gemini with Neptune in significant houses often experience this feeling of the desired slipping away.
+Pisces and Geminis with Neptune in significant houses often experience this feeling of the desired slipping away.
 If Neptune is now aspecting your natal Venus — what seems so close requires a different approach than pursuit.

 She has pressed herself into a corner.
 Trembling.
 Eyes wide open — full of fear.
 Or she stands frozen in the middle of a field, unable to move.
 Paralyzed by something invisible.

-Your Inner Child speaks through this image, in the territory of anxiety and vulnerability — the part that knows how to be afraid but doesn’t always know how to ask for help.
+Your Inner Child speaks through this image, in the territory of anxiety and vulnerability: the part that knows how to be afraid but doesn’t always know how to ask for help.
 A trembling rabbit stands for the state in which fear has grown larger than the ability to act.
 When the only possible thing is to freeze and wait.

 This is an honest image.
 Your unconscious shows you not weakness but truth: there is something that frightens you.
 Something large enough to cause paralysis.
 And that truth deserves recognition, not judgment.
+With longer legs and a more dignified vanishing, the same fragile fear in flight rises in the dream where the deer runs away, taking her grief into the trees.

 The rabbit trembles in your dream — and what do you do?
-If you take her into your hands — that is your capacity for self-care in anxiety.
-If you walk past — this is worth noticing: perhaps in waking life you are also walking past your own vulnerability, maintaining that everything is fine.
+If you take her into your hands, that is your capacity for self-care in anxiety.
+If you walk past, this is worth noticing: perhaps in waking life you are also walking past your own vulnerability, maintaining that everything is fine.

 Ask yourself: “Is there a part of me that is trembling with fear or anxiety right now — and that I am not giving enough attention to?
 What does that part need: protection, comfort, or simply acknowledgment that it is there?”

 Astrological note: A frightened rabbit evokes the Moon in the 12th house, or Saturn transiting through the 12th house.
-Cancer and Pisces with an emphasis in the 12th house often carry the theme of hidden, unacknowledged anxiety.
+Cancers and Pisces with an emphasis in the 12th house often carry the theme of hidden, unacknowledged anxiety.
 If Saturn is now aspecting your natal Moon — invisible fears are rising to the surface.

 There are many.
 They appear one after another.
 Or you discover a whole nest of tiny kits.
 In this abundance there is something both joyful and overwhelming.